WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Meadow_CLI/index.md

 ### Set the trace level

 You can set the debug trace level to values 1, 2, 3, or 4.
-2 in the most useful.
+Trace level 2 is the most useful.

 ```bash
 Meadow.CLI.exe --SetTraceLevel --Level 2 --SerialPort [NameOfSerialPort]